batuhan-ozyurt/COMP305-Project-Group33/docs/meeting-3.md

 find an explination for why memoization helped.
 Initially it seems since our problem is very similar to TSP, our solution might have a similar complexity to the TSP dynamic programming solution which is O(2^n * n^2).

-## Extra notes

-We might have ignored the fact that we need to find the longest response time **within a threshold**, meaning that for the same database array (input), changing the threshold can change the correct answer (output).